John Wayne Mason

-John Wayne Mason, M.D.
-(February 9, 1924 – March 4, 2014) was an American physiologist and researcher who specialized in the interplay between human emotions and the endocrine system.
+John Wayne Mason (February 9, 1924 – March 4, 2014) was an American physiologist and researcher who specialized in the interplay between human emotions and the endocrine system.
 Mason is regarded as an international leader and theoretician in the field of stress research, where he was one of the field's most prominent voices speaking out against the reigning model of stress promoted by Hans Selye.

 Challenging the Stress Concept

 Hans Selye's original concept of stress as a biological process has had an enormously stimulating effect on many areas of medicine and biology over the past seventy years, and continues to shape how people understand stress today.
-While many researchers have taken Selye's experiments and interpretations at face value, Mason noticed that Selye repeatedly referred to emotional factors in these experiments as “mere nervous stimuli," downplaying the role of the mind.
-Yet Walter Cannon’s prior work with animals, and Mason’s own experiments at the Walter Reed Army Institute of Research (WRAIR) with both animals and human subjects, suggested that these “mere” stimuli were actually highly significant, and that the psychological and emotional state of the subjects under study required more careful attention.
+While many researchers have taken Selye's experiments and interpretations at face value, Mason noticed that Selye repeatedly referred to emotional factors in these experiments as "mere nervous stimuli," downplaying the role of the mind.
+Yet Walter Cannon’s prior work with animals, and Mason's own experiments at the Walter Reed Army Institute of Research (WRAIR) with both animals and human subjects, suggested that these "mere" stimuli were actually highly significant, and that the psychological and emotional state of the subjects under study required more careful attention.